rapee9999/Camera-OCR-Simple-App/README.md

 # Camera OCR Simple Application for Windows
-A simple Windows console application using OpenCV and Tesseract ORC to recognize charecters through a camera.
+A simple Windows console application using OpenCV and Tesseract ORC to recognize characters through a webcam.

 > **Disclaimer:** This is an example to setup a project and to use Tesseract in Windows application developement.
 Its performance and recognition accuracy are not optimized.